-I have been struggling lately to get more clairty on the concepts of organzing and mobilizing.These are terms of art in my world but often see the concepts mashed together.
+I have been struggling lately to get more clarity on the concepts of organizing and mobilizing.These are terms of art in my world but often see the concepts mashed together.
 These terms do not mean the same thing in an advocacy context and BOTH are very important.

 Organizers...
 Bring people together, they organize people to address whatever emerges as the people's priorities.
 The organizers focus on listening, building community, building trust and building respect.
-Organizers welcome conversation, stive for genuine diversity, push for distributed ownership of the group, and know group process.
-Orgaanizers default toward concenus, need to make sure all views are heard and want to keep everyone engaged.
+Organizers welcome conversation, strive for genuine diversity, push for distributed ownership of the group, and know group process.
+Organizers default toward consensus, need to make sure all views are heard and want to keep everyone engaged.

 Mobilizers ...
 Work with people in order to focus on a set of steps to get something done.
 Mobilizers focus on moving people to act.
 Mobilizers push and pull the people they can to take a sequence of steps.
 Mobilizers attract and sustain engagement by demonstrating momentum and direction.
 Mobilizers default toward pushing to the next step.

 When we mash these concepts together, we do a disservice to both.
 Organizers need mobilization to keep people engaged so that participants feel a sense of trajectory and accomplishments.
 Mobilizers need organizers to weave the base they will work with to get things done.